bpamos/tf-aws-redis-enterprise-cluster/README.md

         - (if you see an error saying something about security settings follow these instructions), ([link](https://github.com/hashicorp/terraform/issues/23033))
         - Just control click the terraform unix executable and click open.
     - *you can also follow these instructions to install terraform* ([link](https://learn.hashicorp.com/tutorials/terraform/install-cli))
- 3. Install `ansible` via `pip3 install ansible` to your local machine
+ 3. Install `ansible` via `pip3 install ansible` to your local machine:
     - A terraform local-exec provisioner is used to invoke a local executable and run the ansible playbooks, so ansible must be installed on your local machine and the path needs to be updated.
     - example steps: